 The growth form of plants can determine their susceptibility to global warming.
 Trees are expected to show much less adaptive plasticity than herbs to a rapidly changing climate because of their longer lifespans and slower growth rates, with shrubs characterized by intermediate life-history attributes.
 For instance, spring‐flowering forest herbs are advancing their phenologies faster than trees, thus taking advantage of the longer growing season (Alecrim et al. 2023).
 On the other hand, trees have deeper root systems and greater leaf biomass than shrubs and herbs, which allows them to tap water and nutrients from deeper in the soil and capture more sunlight for photosynthesis.
 However, these traits could also make trees more vulnerable to changes in temperature and precipitation because, in addition to their more stringent hydraulic limitations (Choat et al. 2012), they require more resources to support their growth and metabolism.
 In particular, secondary growth in trees and shrubs requires a significant amount of energy and resources to produce the lignin that makes up the tree's woody tissue (Novaes et al. 2010), which could increase their susceptibility to stress factors, such as drought and pests (Cailleret et al. 2017).
 Also, increasing occurrences of wildfires can cause direct damage to the cambium layer responsible for wood formation (Dickinson et al. 2004), whereas extreme temperatures and increasing incidence of droughts and frosts can cause xylem embolism and cavitation (Martínez-Vilalta and Pockman 2002; Savi et al. 2015), all leading to growth abnormalities, partial crown dieback, and increased mortality (Barigah et al. 2013; Cailleret et al. 2017; Greenwood et al. 2017).
 On the other hand, herbaceous plants can experience reduced reproduction and high mortality in relation to extreme temperatures; however, they are probably better adapted to overcome unsuitable climatic episodes as they can survive as dormant seeds or underground structures (Keeley et al. 1981; Gardarin and Colbach 2015; Jongen et al. 2015).
-In an agricultural context, long-lasting yield declines in tree crops can be triggered by sporadic but increasingly frequent heat waves, frost events, or pest outbreaks, whereas in herbaceous crops, most of them annuals, extreme climatic events, or pest outbreaks do not have long-lasting consequences as, unlike long-lived crops, they are sown anew every year and breeding can provide adaptations within a shorter time frame.
+In an agricultural context, long-lasting yield declines in tree crops can be triggered by sporadic but increasingly frequent heat waves, frost events, or pest outbreaks.
+On the other hand, extreme climatic events or pest outbreaks do not have long-lasting consequences in herbaceous crops, most of them annuals, as, unlike long-lived crops, they are sown anew every year and breeding can provide adaptations within a shorter time frame.
 Given this background, we expect tree crops to exhibit a higher incidence of long-term yield declines than herb crops, whereas shrub crops would fall in between.

 The effects of pollinator dependence and growth form on yield decline cannot be studied independently because these two factors are expected to be associated for two reasons.
 First, most crops harvested for their vegetative parts, which are thus pollinator-independent, are herbs (Klein et al. 2007).
-Second, among crops cultivated for their fruits and seeds, pollinator dependence is expected to increase from herbs to trees because self-incompatibility, which implies mandatory cross-pollination for successful fertilization, is higher in long-lived plants (Ramírez 2022; Cunha and Aizen 2023).
+Second, among crops cultivated for their fruits and seeds, pollinator dependence is expected to increase from herbs to trees because the incidence of self-incompatibility, which implies mandatory cross-pollination for successful fertilization, is higher in long-lived plants (Ramírez 2022; Cunha and Aizen 2023).
 Thus, the effect of pollinator dependence on the probability of yield decline can be easily confounded with the effect of growth form and vice-versa when both factors are considered separately.